Accountability, Transparency and Consultative Governance

 Our Parliament is not formed around a constituency basis.
 The primary rationale is that every voice and every Stellenbosch University student is equally important irrespective of positional authority.

 The Student Constitution clearly allocated the responsibility of governance to the Executive, our SRC.
 It also clearly allocated the responsibility of interpreting the relevant constitutions and policies to an independent Judiciary, our Student Court.

 Our mandate is to hold our Executive accountable and transparent.
 This in essence allows for every student to be constructive partners in addressing the various concerns.

 Role and outcomes

-Parliament is the platform whereby any student can be heard and ensures that the focus of the Executive's mandate remains student-centered with a special focus on student success.
+Parliament is the platform whereby any student can be heard and ensures that the focus of the Executive's mandate remains student-centred with a special focus on student success.

 During the 2011 revision of our Student Constitution the Bill of Student Rights, chapter 2, was specifically added and the various bodies of student governance.
 This further entrenched the hope of a community based on democratic values, social justice and fundamental human rights.

 Parliament's role and ultimate outcome is to represent all students and to ensure government by the people under the Constitution.

 Functions of Parliament

 Parliament also has a special focus on upholding the Bill of Student Rights, Chapter 2 of the Student Constitution.
 It upholds students' political rights, the basic values and principles governing public administration and oversees the implementation of constitutional imperatives.